 History of Sultan

 Sultan was formed at the confluence of the Sultan and Skykomish Rivers by European settlers in the 1880s when gold was found nearby.
-The City’s location is historically important to the community, first as an Indian village and then as a logging community.
+The City’s location is historically important to the community, first as a native american village and then as a logging community.

 By 1891, Sultan City played an important role in the building of the Burlington Northern Railroad, which runs east from Everett adjacent to the Skykomish River.
 During the railroad construction, Sultan was as a supply station employing (at times) over 800 men.
 This boom brought many new businesses to the area, and in 1905 Sultan incorporated.

-The town was named after the local Indian Chief Tseul-ted, but settlers mispronounced the name as “Sultan.”
+The town was named after the local native american Chief Tseul-ted, but settlers mispronounced the name as “Sultan.”

 Sultan is incorporated on June 28, 1905.